-The effects of $\pi$ as an action of $M_X$ imply that s.map(U) is equal to some state r of $S_X$ such that (s'.map(U'), perform(U, u), r) is a move of $S_X$ , where U' = least(s'.update-lockholders); also, s.map(W) = s'.map(W) for all $W \neq U$ .
-Since all members of s'.update-lockholders must be ancestors of <math>U by the preconditions of $\pi$ in $M_X$ , U' is the least ancestor of U in $s'.update-lockholders, so the fact that <math>t' \in f(s')$ implies that perform(update(total(t', U))) is a finite behavior of $S_X$ that can leave $S_X$ in state s'.map(U').
-Thus, perform(update(total(t', U)))perform(U, u) is a finite behavior of $S_X$ that can leave $S_X$ in state s.map(U).
-But perform(update(total(t', U)))perform(U, u) = perform(update(total<math>(t', U))).
-Thus, perform(update(total(t, U))) is a finite behavior of $S_X$ that can leave $S_X$ in state s.map(U).
-But perform(update(total(t, U))).
-Thus, perform(update(total(t, U))) is a finite behavior of $S_X$ that can leave $S_X$ in state s.map(U), as required.
+The effects of $\pi$ as an action of $M_X$ imply that s.map(U) is equal to some state r of $S_X$ such that (s'.map(U'),perform(U,u),r) is a move of $S_X$ , where U' = least(s'.update-lockholders); also, s.map(W) = s'.map(W) for all W $\neq$ U. Since all members of s'.update-lockholders must be ancestors of U by the preconditions of $\pi$ in $M_X$ , U' is the least ancestor of U in s'.updatelockholders, so the fact that $t' \in f(s')$ implies that perform(update(total(t',U))) is a finite behavior of SX that can leave SX in state s'.map(U'). perform(update(total(t',U)))perform(U,u) is a finite behavior of SX that can leave $S_X$ in state s.map(U).
+But perform(update(total(t',U)))perform(U,u) = perform(update(total(t',U)(U,u))) = perform(update(total(t,U))).perform(update(total(t,U))) is a finite behavior of SX that can leave SX in state s.map(U), as required.

-PROPOSITION 71. $M_X$ implements $L_X$ .
+Proposition 71: M X implements L X .

-Proof.
-By Lemma 70 and Theorem 3.
+Proof: By Lemma 70 and Theorem 3.

-THEOREM 72. $M{\chi}$ is dynamic atomic.
+Theorem 72: M X is dynamic atomic.

-Proof.
-By Proposition 71 and Theorem 68.
+Proof: By Proposition 71 and Theorem 68. П

-An immediate consequence of Theorems 72, 68 and the Dynamic Atomicity Theorem is that if $\mathscr{S}$ is a generic system in which each generic object is either a Moss object or a locking object, then $\mathscr{S}$ is serially correct for all non-orphan transaction names.
+An immediate consequence of Theorems 72, 68 and the Dynamic Atomicity Theorem is that if S is a generic system in which each generic object is either a Moss object or a locking object, then S is serially correct for all non-orphan transaction names.

-10. CONCLUSIONS
+10. Conclusions

-We have presented a formal model for reasoning about atomic transactions that can include nested subtransactions and have used it to carry out an extensive development of the important ideas about locking algorithms.
-First, we have stated the correctness conditions to be satisfied by transaction-processing algorithms; we have stated these at the user interface to the transaction-processing system.
+We have presented a formal model for reasoning about atomic transactions that can include nested subtransactions, and have used it to carry out an extensive development of the important ideas about locking algorithms.
+First, we have stated the correctness conditions to be satisfied by transaction-processing algorithms; we have stated these at the user interface to the transactionprocessing system.
 Second, we have stated and proved a general Serializability Theorem that can be used to show the correctness of transaction-processing algorithms.
-Third, we have defined the concept of "dynamic atomicity," a sufficient condition for satisfying the hypotheses of the Serializability Theorem.
+Third, we have defined the concept of "dynamic atomicity", a sufficient condition for satisfying the hypotheses of the Serializability Theorem.
 Fourth, we have presented two locking algorithms: a new general commutativity-based locking algorithm and a previously known read-update locking algorithm.
 Fifth, we have provided complete correctness proofs for both algorithms.
 We have proved the general algorithm correct by showing that it satisfies the dynamic atomicity condition, and then we have proved the read-update algorithm correct by showing that it implements the general algorithm.
 All of these tasks have been quite manageable within the given framework.